gguillemas/lyrics-printer/README.md

 # Lyrics Printer

 Lyrics Printer is a set of scripts to download and format song lyrics for printing.
-These scripts are mainly for my personal use and have very little validation and error handling.
+These scripts are for my personal use and have very little validation and error handling.
 Feel free to use them at your own expense.

 The expected input is a semicolon-separated CSV file containing song title, artist, transposition, capo position and chords, which will be included with the printable lyrics.
 A sample `songlist.csv` file is supplied for convenience.

 ## Usage

-Here is an example of a typical usage:
+Here is a typical usage example:

 ```
 # Installs required dependencies.